Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

-\begin{remark} Notice that the Banded-sparse-access-oracle with the largest diagonal sparsity index $s_{\max}=7$ can be build for the matrix $A$ from the Example~\ref{example: discretization}, so the matrix has $7$ diagonals with non-zero elements (additional $2$ due to the effect of boundaries).
+\begin{remark} Note that the Banded-sparse-access-oracle with the largest diagonal sparsity index $s_{\max}=7$ can be constructed for matrix $A$ from Example~\ref{example: discretization}; thus, the matrix contains $7$ diagonals with non-zero elements (including $2$ additional diagonals arising from boundary effects).
 Later on we use Banded-sparse-access-oracles to switch between sparse indexes notation to normal notation and vice-versa. \end{remark}